Tornado-spawning storms left 5 dead and dozens injured in Iowa - KESQ

 More than 125,000 homes and businesses in Texas were without power Thursday morning, including nearly 55,000 in Bell County, where Temple is located, according to PowerOutage.us.

-Reynolds issued a disaster emergency proclamation Tuesday for 15 counties as a potent line of thunderstorms tore through the state.

-Greenfield and other parts of western Iowa bore the brunt of the storms’ catastrophic impacts.
+Greenfield and other parts of western Iowa bore the brunt of the storms’ catastrophic impacts: In Greenfield’s county, Adair, 153 homes were either damaged or destroyed, according to Reynolds.

 A tornado also toppled a hulking wind turbine just south of Greenfield in Prescott, Iowa, and more than two dozen homes were damaged or destroyed in Montgomery County, including some “critical public facilities,” emergency management officials said.
 No injuries have been reported but damage assessments are still ongoing.